mozilla-services/heka/docs/source/config/outputs/file.rst

 - path (string):
     Full path to the output file.
-- prefix_ts (bool, optional):
-    Whether a timestamp should be prefixed to each message line in the file.
-    Defaults to ``false``.
 - perm (string, optional):
     File permission for writing.
 A string of the octal digit representation.
     Defaults to "644".